Dønnerup: 1730–1820: Early history

 TDønnerup was originally the name of a village.
 The name is first recorded as Dindethorp in 1199.
 In 1730, Supreme Court justice Peder Benzon was granted royal permission to close the village and convert the land into a new manor under the name Benzonslund.

 Benzon died in 1735.
 In 1737, Benzonslund was sold to just 22-year-old army officer Henrik von Eickstedt.
 He would later play a key role in the revolt against Johann Friedrich Struensee.
 After just two years, he sold Benzonslund to lieutenant-colonel Reimer Henrik von Barner.
 In 1745, Benzonslund was acquired by Peder Willumsen for 12,300 Danish rigsdaler.
 After 12 years, it was sold to Køber var Christian Henrich Selchau (died 1788).
 In 1783, he ceded it to his son Christian Andreas Selchau.

 In 1791, Schou Jr. sold the estate for 30m000 rigsdaler to Supreme Court justice Poul Christian von Stemann.
 In 1827, he was appointed as president of Danske Kancelli.
-In 1800, he sold Benzonslund tp Johannes Meldahl.
+In 1800, he sold Benzonslund to Johannes Meldahl.
 In 1806, Meldahl sold the estate to Cecilius Andreas Ulrik Rosenørn.